The first trimester is often filled with a range of emotions, heightened anxiety, shifting hormones, and it can be downright tricky.

 Admittedly, I’ve only read about 50 cumulative pages of the below books, but I plan to keep chugging through them after I finish my brain-candy thriller books.

 Below are the pregnancy books I own:

-Learning how to start setting healthy boundaries will become an extremely important support tool to surviving your first trimester unscathed and with your sanity (semi) intact.
+Learning to start setting healthy boundaries will become an essential support tool to surviving your first trimester unscathed and with your sanity (semi) intact.

 Here are a few helpful boundary-setting sentences you can rehearse:

 I hope the above suggestions help you to better navigate and survive your first trimester without losing your cool.

 I’d be lying if I said there weren’t times that my husband was perplexed by my first-trimester behavior.
 From the exhaustion to the lack of appetite to the sudden hormonal rages, it was a learning experience for both of us.

 Surviving the first trimester requires you to speak up and communicate your needs – including your emotional needs – to your partner or those supporting you in this journey.
 I quickly learned that no one could adequately help me if I was unclear about what I needed to get through each moment.